SickChill/sickchill/contributing.md

 1. Update your fork to the latest upstream version.

-2. Use the `dev` branch to base your code off of.
+2. Use the `develop` branch to base your code off of.
 Create a topic-branch for your work.
 We will not merge your 'dev' branch, or your 'master' branch, only topic branches, coming from dev are merged.

 3. Follow the coding conventions of the original repository.
 Do not change line endings of the existing file, as this will rewrite the file and loses history.